sipeed/sipeed_wiki/docs/hardware/en/tang/tang-nano-20k/example/led.md

 ### Place & Route

-After finishing constrainting, we run Place & Route.
+After finishing constraining, we run Place & Route.
 The purpose is to synthesize the generated netlist and our defined constraints to calculate the optimal solution through IDE, then allocate resources reasonably on the FPGA chip.

 Double click Place&Route marked with red box to run.